 According to Bruce R. Miller, an engineer at Google:

 “If you have been at Google a long time and you are not T5, then Google is going to start asking why you are not reaching the level where you independently handle your own projects.
-After you reach T5, you are not expected to move on, though you have plenty of opportunity to do so.
-Also, going beyond T5 takes significant effort, leadership skills and many successful project experience.”
+After you reach T5, you are not expected to move on, though you have plenty of opportunities to do so.
+Also, going beyond T5 takes significant effort, leadership skills, and many successful project experience.”

-There are almost a dozen levels in Google, but even so the company hires more than 4 000 of the most talented engineers in the word each year and almost all of them start working at the first levels.
+There are almost a dozen levels in Google, but even so, the company hires more than 4 000 of the most talented engineers in the word each year and almost all of them start working at the first levels.

-How to Get Noticed by Google
+How to Get Noticed by Google?

 In the past, Google used such job boards as Monster and Glassdoor but stopped to use them because too many users were sending out generic job applications.

 Now Google has its own career platform and the department spends most of its time searching for active workers.
-Hiring Managers use many tools like LinkedIn, Google+, alumni databases, and professional associations to discover talent.
+Hiring Managers to use many tools like LinkedIn, Google+, alumni databases, and professional associations to discover talent.

 According to Kostadis Roussos, a Principal Engineer who has 18 years of hiring experience at Google: